 The answer is easy and the answer is NO!
 The injections and the date nights would happen if I was not there.

 No one under that bridge wants to be there.
 Virtually every man and woman wants to be clean.
 By being there, I willingly come along side you, my blog reader who lives under that bridge to love you in the Name of Jesus and to encourage you and to walk with you as you make your way to clean.

 Christ’s lordship in my life,

-Hold that bold thought for a moment and go to the following video (blue link in the next sentence) from Urban Hope and listen for a nearly identical statement by Ed Lewis, the CEO of CE National, the parent ministry of Urban Hope.
+Hold that bold thought for a moment and go to the following video (the link in the next sentence) from Urban Hope and listen for a nearly identical statement by Ed Lewis, the CEO of CE National, the parent ministry of Urban Hope.

 At the 3:42 point, Ed says "They're not just a project, they become friends."